credfeto/action-dotnet-version-detect/README.md

-# File Case Sensitivity Checker
+# Dotnet core version detector

 Determines the version of dotnet core to install based on the src/global.json